toddmedema/electrify/services/app/README.md

 # Electrify

-Learn more about Expedition and play the game at [ExpeditionGame.com](https://expeditiongame.com).
-The app is available for browsers at [App.ExpeditionGame.com](https://App.ExpeditionGame.com), on the [Android market](https://play.google.com/store/apps/details?id=io.fabricate.expedition) and on the [iOS market](https://itunes.apple.com/us/app/expedition-roleplaying-card/id1085063478?ls=1&mt=8).
+Learn more about Electrify and play the game at [ElectrifyGame.com](https://electrifygame.com).
+The app is also available on the [Android market](https://play.google.com/store/apps/details?id=io.fabricate.expedition) and on the [iOS App Store](https://itunes.apple.com/us/app/expedition-roleplaying-card/id1085063478?ls=1&mt=8).

 ## Contributing